-Reading: §10.1: z Tests and Confidence Intervals for a Difference Between Two Population Means
+Reading: §10.1: The Two-Sample z Confidence Interval and Test.

 Much actuarial pricing and risk classification deals with means of two or more groups of policyholders, such as men vs women or rural residents vs urban residents.
 The Z statistic is the difference in the sample means divided by the standard deviation.
 The variance of the difference of two independent random variables is the sum of their variances, and the standard deviation is the square root of this variance.
 For the variance of the difference in means, each variance is divided by the size of its sample.